 Renault Scenic II fan fails quite often.
-In some cases you may notice that not all speeds selected from dashboard works, or works occasionally.
+In some cases, you may notice that not all speeds selected from the dashboard works or works occasionally.
 But most often fan stops working at all.
-Of course first step to check is fuses.
-If fuses seem to be OK then the only way to look is at fan speed controller (sometimes called fan resistor).
+Of course, the first step to check fuses.
+If fuses seem to be OK, then the only way to look is at the fan speed controller (sometimes called fan resistor).

-The easiest and most expensive way is to call service leave them to do repairs.
-But if you have some engineering blood, you can do it yourself by spending less than hour of your time and probably only couple bucks.
+The easiest and most expensive way is to call service and leave them to do repairs.
+But if you have some engineering blood, you can do it yourself by spending less than an hour of your time and probably only a couple of bucks.

-If you decided to repair by yourself than prepare to dig pretty deep in to your car’s panel.
-How to reach speed controller you can follow this video:
+Suppose you decided to repair yourself and then prepare to dig pretty deep into your car’s panel.
+How to reach the speed controller, you can follow this video:

-Once you have blower resistor in your hands the first thing I would recommend to do is to make sure that this the source of the problem.
-Who knows, there might be other reasons why fan does not work.
-There might be a fan motor failure and so on.
-To do so, remove fan resistor plastic cover and then short two leads with thicker wire like shown in the picture bellow.
+Once you have a blower resistor in your hands, the first thing I would recommend to do is make sure that this is the source of the problem.
+Who knows, there might be other reasons why the fan does not work.
+There might be a fan motor failure, and so on.
+To do so, remove the fan resistor plastic cover and then short two leads with thicker wire, as in the picture below.

-Once you shorted those two pins, assemble the resistor and connect to your car – don’t assemble panel yet.
-Turn the ignition and your fan should blow at maximum speed always.
-If you get this result, then you can be sure that fan regulator (resistor) is faulty and you can proceed further.
+Once you shorted those two pins, assemble the resistor and connect to your car – don’t assemble the panel yet.
+Turn the ignition, and your fan should blow at maximum speed always.
+If you get this result, you can be sure that the fan regulator (resistor) is faulty and can proceed further.

-You can replace the regulator with new one which cost from $30 to $100 and you still would save lots of cash comparing to what service would charge you.
+You can replace the regulator with a new one, which costs from $30 to $100, and you still would save lots of cash compared to what service would charge you.
 But if you have time and patience, you can try to save even more.
-You can replace main transistor in circuit which is probably blown.
-Transistor costs about $2 and if you succeed then your fix would cost practically nothing.
+You can replace the main transistor in the circuit, which is probably blown.
+Transistor costs about $2, and if you succeed, then your fix would cost practically nothing.

-First of all you should remove old transistor which is clipped to radiator.
-Remove clip and desolder it with desoldering wick (don’t use solder sucker as they may create electrostatic discharge and destroy MOSFET).
-Use powerful soldering iron as there is quite some thermal mass especially on the middle transistor leg.
+First of all, you should remove the old transistor, which is clipped to the radiator.
+Remove the clip and desolder it with a desoldering wick (don’t use solder sucker as they may create electrostatic discharge and destroy MOSFET).
+Use powerful soldering iron as there is quite some thermal mass, especially on the middle transistor leg.
 I have used 100W soldering iron.

-When you desolder transistor you can try to test it if it’s faulty.
-In most cases you can use multimeter.
-Multimeter should have diode test function and minimum voltage for diode test should be 3.3V.
+When you desolder transistor, you can try to test it if it’s faulty.
+In most cases, you can use a multimeter.
+Multimeter should have a diode test function, and the minimum voltage for the diode test should be 3.3V.
 Follow the test procedure here.

-Desoldered MOSFET transistor most likely will be HUF75344G3 which is power MOSFET with main characteristics: 55V, 75A and 8mΩ drain-source resistance when open.
-It comes in TO-247 package.
-You may replace with same transistor or look for similar.
+THE Desoldered MOSFET transistor will most likely be HUF75344G3, a power MOSFET with main characteristics: 55V, 75A, and 8mΩ drain-source resistance when open.
+It comes in a TO-247 package.
+You may replace it with the same transistor or look for something similar.
 Voltage and current can be higher.
-Resistance can be same or smaller.
-For instance IRFP064N is great replacement which comes with same max voltage 55V, same resistance 8mΩ but higher drain current 110A which gives even safer margin.
+Resistance can be the same or smaller.
+For instance, IRFP064N is a great replacement that comes with the same max voltage 55V, same resistance of 8mΩ but a higher drain current 110A, which gives an even safer margin.

-Before placing transistor to place, first of all apply thermal paste where it touches aluminum radiator.
-When soldering be sure to prevent transistor from electrostatic discharges.
-Ideally you should use grounded electrostatic wristband and grounded electrostatic mat.
-If you don’t have any of these at least try not to touch transistor leads while handling.
+Before placing the transistor to place, apply thermal paste where it touches the aluminum radiator when soldering is sure to prevent transistors from electrostatic discharges.
+Ideally, you should use a grounded electrostatic wristband and grounded electrostatic mat.
+If you don’t have any of these, try not to touch transistor leads while handling.

-After part is soldered and fixed, assemble plastic cover and test it in your car if it works.
-If fan works as expected, then assemble all panel parts and enjoy the result.
+After the part is soldered and fixed, assemble the plastic cover and test it in your car if it works.
+If the fan works as expected, then assemble all panel parts and enjoy the result.